IPv4 vs. IPv6: What is the Difference?

 - IPv4 supports broadcast messaging, while IPv6 replaces it with more efficient multicast and anycast.

-- IPv6 supports multicasting as a core feature, while for IPv4, multicasting is an optional feature.
+- IPv6 supports multicasting as a core feature, while IPv4 supports multicasting as an optional feature.

 - IPv4 is less efficient for mobile networks due to the limited address space and routing constraints, while IPv6’s larger address space and improved routing make it a much better option for mobile devices.